 I urge you: Be unreasonable.
 Listen to your gut.
 Do what's right.
 Look at Greta Thunberg and realize that we do have the power to make a difference.
 It's never too late to make a change for the better, and right now that change is more important than ever.

-There's no way to live with personal integrity intact, to at least the level it is today, if your money is tied to you with every transactions you ever make, yet that's what most people seem to be opted for.
+There's no way to live with personal integrity intact, to at least the level it is today, if your money is tied to you with every transaction you ever make, yet that's what most people seem to be opting for.

 It won't be to your benefit when that's the only option you have, and there won't be a need for perks when there's no alternative.

 If something's on offer, then someone benefits off of it, and that someone's probably not you.
 So keep paying in cash when you can - no matter how people look at you - or how many don't want you to.